-The Project corridor selection will be segmented into eight or more construction zones (refer Section 2.13.2), each serviced by a central camp and project office.
-All zones will support transmission line construction activities; some will also support substation construction activities

-(refer Figure 2-7).
-Construction of the Project within the required timeframes will require concurrent activities across most of the construction zones.
+The Project corridor selection will be segmented into nine construction hubs (refer Section 2.13.2), each serviced by a central camp (or within proximity to existing establish accommodation) and project office.
+All hubs will support transmission line construction activities; some will also support substation construction activities (refer Figure 2-6).
+Construction of the Project within the required timeframes will require concurrent activities across most of the construction hubs.

 Where possible, the construction camps will be located near major towns of the region, to make best use of existing services, including water supply, electricity, sewage, and air transport.
 This will also enable local industry participation for services such as catering and cleaning and will avoid negative impacts on existing accommodation resources in the region while providing benefit to local supply services.
-Indicative locations of construction camps are included in Volume 3 Appendix I Indicative infrastructure layout and cross-section drawings.
+Indicative locations of construction camps are included in Volume 4 Attachment D Revised concept infrastructure plans.